Skip to content

 The current status is:

-• Client and server (in a single binary) for service management and configuration.
+• Client and server in a single binary, for service management and configuration.

-• Support for application development with Starlark based configuration.
+• Application development with Starlark based configuration.

-• Auto-idling of containers to reduce resource usage
+• Auto-idling of containers to reduce resource usage.

 • Go HTML template loading and caching for request processing.

-• Exec plugin for running system commands.
+• HTTP plugin for calling REST endpoints and an exec plugin for running system commands.

-• Built in admin account for local development.
+• Built-in admin account for local development.

-• Staged deployment support, preview app creations support.
+• Staged deployments and preview app creation.

-• App data persistence to sqlite with managed tables.
+• App data persistence to SQLite with managed tables.

 Who is behind this project?